botandrose/savagery/README.md

 ```

 And Savagery will do all the hard work of spriting and embedding.
 A new .svg
-sprite file will appear in the images directory, named after the directory
+sprite file will appear in the `app/assets/svgs` directory, named after the directory
 containing the sprites:

 ```
-app/assets/images/
+app/assets/svgs/
 ├── dogs
 │   ├── chilhuahua.svg
 │   ├── golden.svg